 Alec Baldwin settles with Hutchins' family; 'Rust' to resume filming

 Oct.
-5—Part of the legal tangle involving the fatal 2021 shooting on the set of the movie Rust has been resolved.
+6—Part of the legal tangle involving the fatal 2021 shooting on the set of the movie Rust has been resolved.

 The terms of the settlement agreement were sealed in First Judicial District Court.